Breast Implant Health Check in Edinburgh

 Benefits include:

-• Detection of silent ruptures: Many implant ruptures show no external symptoms
+• Detection of silent ruptures: many implant ruptures show no external symptoms

 • Early identification of complications, including capsular contracture and fluid collection